 - Denying myself from living my purpose

-Above all, I was craving to be grounded into something real, wild, and magical.
+Above all, looking back, I was craving to be grounded into something real, wild, and magical.

-Thinking that my only options were perfection or destruction, I would rebound between self-improvement protocols (that were really self-punishment) and uncontrolled binges of self-indulgence (that were also, truly, just another form of self-punishment).
+Those early days were wobbly.
+I had “all or nothing” thinking and rebounded between perfection and destruction.
+I would go from self-improvement protocols (that were really self-punishment) to uncontrolled binges of self-indulgence (that were also, truly, just another form of self-punishment).

 I would get a few steps closer to what I thought I wanted and then I would suffer another giant set back as everything fell apart in an avalanche of shame and guilt.

-I connected with my inner wisdom council; the eight cosmic archetypes of The Mother.
+I took inspiration from and connected with my inner wisdom council through Nature’s wisdom and rhythms: the eight cosmic archetypes of The Mother.

-I realized that my spiral essence, The Mother, the divine feminine force I craved had never actually left, and all that I actually needed was to resurrect my awareness of it all through repairing my relationship with my own inner sense of containment and my inner authority through devoted discipline.
+I realized that my “Spiral Principle,” The Mother, the divine feminine force I craved had never actually left, and all that I actually needed was to resurrect my awareness of it all through repairing my relationship with my own inner sense of containment (or “Triangle Principle“) and my inner authority through devoted discipline.

 Living in alignment with Nature’s wisdom offered the healing nothing else could, and that only continues to blossom.